The Benefits of Diet Routine for Skin: Glow Naturally

 A diet rich in vitamin A (carrots, sweet potatoes) and vitamin E (avocados, almonds) helps fade dark spots and promote an even complexion.

-Advantages & Disadvantages of a Diet Routine For Skin Health
+Here are some Advantages & Disadvantages of a Diet Routine For Skin Health:

 Advantages (Pros)